davepinch/pinchy.cc/content/topics/works/w/william-shakespeare/hamlet/the-lady-doth-protest-too-much-methinks/en.wikipedia.org.md

 ---
-title: "The lady doth protest too much, methinks (en.wikipedia.org)"
+title: "The lady doth protest too much, methinks (Wikipedia)"
-author: William Shakespeare (en.wikipedia.org)
+author: William Shakespeare (Wikipedia)
 excerpt: >-
   **"The lady doth protest too much, methinks"** is a line from the play Hamlet by William Shakespeare.
 It is spoken by Queen Gertrude in response to the insincere overacting of a character in the play within a play created by Prince Hamlet to elicit evidence of his uncle's guilt in the murder of his father, the King of Denmark.
 retrieved: 2024-06-27